-both the quality and the runtime of the algorithm.
+For the two graph cut algorithms, ambiguities arise due to the order in which labels α are visited in each outer iteration.
+The order of traversal influences both the quality and the runtime of the algorithm.
 For four regions we registered a runtime difference of up to five seconds depending on whether we iterated over labels $1, \ldots, N$ or $N, \ldots, 1$.
-Segmentation results can also vary locally for different iteration orders, see Figure 5 d).
+Segmentation results can also vary locally for different iteration orders, see Fig. 5d.
 Results also depend on the initialization, which can lead to the flipping of small regions or even whole labels.
-In Figures 5 f) and g) the first run was initialized with a constant label, the second with random values in the lower half of the image.
+In Figs. 5f, g the first run was initialized with a constant label, the second with random values in the lower half of the image.